Tefery/VSCacheCleaner/README.md

 ## Input parameters

-- "-Y" for skipping confirmations
+- "-Y" (YES) for skipping confirmations
+- "-IO" (IGNORE OUTPUT) for ignoring output msgs that may slow the ejecution